smithy-lang/smithy-dafny/TestModels/Constructor/runtimes/rust/README.md

-This directory is the code generation target for the SimpleStub model when targetting Rust.
+This directory is the code generation target for the Constructor model when targetting Rust.

 Like the other targets, the crate is a combination of the output of three different components: